Gourav-334/maltose/docs/user_design/as/x86_as_syntax.md

-# AS's SYNTAX (x86)
+# LEVEL-0 BOOTSTRAP (x86)

 ## 1. Description

-This file is dedicated to listing how the AS's x86 syntax relates to its corresponding AT&T x86 syntax.
+This file is dedicated to listing how the AS's x86 syntax relates to its corresponding AT&T x86 syntax, particularly for bootstrap level-0.
 From section **2** onwards, different elements of assembly syntax are discussed.